catberry/catberry/docs/index.md

 * You can set any additional attributes you want without any problems
 * You should always use open and close tags (not self-closing tags).
 The most of browsers do not support self-closing custom tags.
-* You can use tags of other components in template of any component
+* You can use tags of other components in the template of any component

 There are two reserved component names that are used in unusual way:
-* document – the root template of entire application (doctype, html, body etc.).
+* document – the root template of the entire application (doctype, html, body etc.).
 It can not depend on any store. `cat-store` attribute is just ignored.
 * head – the component for HEAD element on the page.
 It always is rendered in diff/merge mode otherwise all styles and scripts are re-processed every time.
-It can depend on store and works as usual cat-component except rendering approach.
+It can depend on a store and works as usual cat-component except rendering approach.

 ## Cat-component interface
-As store component's logic file should export a constructor function for creating instances for every custom tag on page.
+As store component's logic file should export a constructor function for creating instances for every custom tag on the page.
 Also you can define such methods and properties into constructor prototype, but all of them are optional.

 * `render()` – creates and returns data (or Promise for it) for component template
-* `bind()` – creates and returns object with event bindings (or Promise for it)
+* `bind()` – creates and returns an object with event bindings (or Promise for it)
 * `unbind()` – this method is like a destructor and if you want to manually remove some listeners or to do something else you can implement this method

 Some more details about `bind()` method:
-It is supported that `bind()` methods returns an object that describes all event bindings inside the template of current component.
+It is supported that `bind()` method returns an object that describes all event bindings inside the template of the current component.
 You can return binding object (or Promise for it) like this.

 ```